 For me, everything is about stories, whether I write them myself or help others make their stories the best they can be.
 I am a…

 I started writing stories as soon as I found out how letters worked, and have never stopped since.
-In those stories I’m always looking for lifelike characters and surprising twists, often in a world that does not quite look like our own.
+In those stories I’m always looking for lifelike characters and surprising twists, often in a world that does not (quite) look like our own.
 From time to time I write fictional documents as part of a larger project, for which I imitate, for example, the style of a 19th century letter or official report.
-Recently I’ve also been writing many articles, mostly about fiction writing.
+Recently I’ve also been writing blogs and articles, mostly about fiction writing.

 It started during high school, when I founded a website for beginning writers and diligently provided both friends and strangers with feedback on their stories.
 More recently I’ve worked on several books as a freelance editor and I’m taking a course in editing at the Schrijversacademie (‘Writers’ Academy’) to expand my professional knowledge.
 My allergy for linguistic mistakes, as well as a critical eye for things like story structure, have proved to be very useful.